 It is hot in New York and you rent a shiny car and drive to Montauk with the windows down.
 All those strange-looking towns and lakes and trees pass in a blur and you are thinking how peaceful it is not to know somewhere, to be someplace unfamiliar where everything is compelling and possible, because it is, because sometimes knowing a place erases the magic of it, nullifies its previous allure.
 The unknown has a glamour about it - not just the Hamptons, which are glamorous anyway with their Ralph Lauren wearing Martha Stewart-esque summer boarders, square-straight green lawns and designer muffins - but the dirty back streets of Manhattan, the greasy place you ate dumplings back in the city, the deserted, polished malls that you are passing now.
 There is a glaze over the uncharted that chips off like enamel upon acquaintance.
 You are thinking that, sometimes, getting to know a person has the same effect, too.
 You don’t want to be acquainted to anywhere or anyone, right now, so in a way New York is perfect for you; hard and noisy and fast and unsympathetic.
 You go to Barneys and fit slick into jeans in tiny sizes because you lost a ton of weight being unhappy.
 You go to Williamsburg and Brooklyn and watch a Yankees game.
 You go to Queens and eat the best Thai food of your life.

-Interesting to go back, two years later, a different, far happier, far morepeaceful version of the person before; another juncture.
+Interesting to go back, two years later.
+A different, happier, more peaceful version of the person before.
+Another juncture.

-I love travelling.
-Who doesn’t?
-But I mean the actual humdrum, boring part of travelling, waiting in departures lounges and traipsing through arrivals halls, queues at customs, queues at taxi ranks.
+I love the actual humdrum, boring part of travelling, waiting in departures lounges and traipsing through arrivals halls, queues at customs, queues at taxi ranks.
 The temporary paralysis during the A to B to C. Other than back in Africa, I haven’t travelled much alone.
 Lonely travelling is something I’ve always wanted to do; someone I’ve always wanted to be, I guess - self-sufficient; incognito.
 I think of it as the ultimate luxury, where the only agenda is being led, driven, flown, waiting to arrive.
 And luggage, packing a suitcase, those little disposable travel toiletries; all that.

-On Wednesday I’m going to get on a plane from London and I’m going to sleep in that white hotel room and I’m going to go walking in the city.
-I’m going to read the latest Donna Tartt novel and search out the best lobster roll in town and I'm going to meet Sarah Ryhanen and spend a couple of weeks as an intern at Saipua, hopefully learning a little more about flowers.
+On Wednesday I’m going to get on a plane from London and I’m going to sleep in that white hotel room and I’m going to go walking in New York City.
+I’m going to read the latest Donna Tartt novel and search out the best lobster roll in town and I'm going to spend a couple of weeks as an intern at Saipua, learning a little more about flowers.

 I’ll let you know how it goes.
-Until then, you can find and follow me on Instagram, if you are so inclined.
+Until then, you can follow along on Instagram if you are so inclined.